Jeffrey Shapiro

-Jeffrey H. Shapiro is the Julius A. Stratton Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology and the former director of the Research Laboratory of Electronics.
+Jeffrey H. Shapiro is a Julius A. Stratton Professor of electrical engineering and computer science at the Massachusetts Institute of Technology and the former director of the Research Laboratory of Electronics.
 He made seminal contributions to understanding the fundamental quantum limits on communications, generation, detection, and application of quantum squeezed state, ghost imaging, and quantum information science.
 He invented the microchannel-plate spatial light modulator with Cardinal Warde.

 Biography

-Shapiro received the S.B., S.M., E.E., and Ph.D. degrees in electrical engineering from MIT in 1967, 1968, 1969, and 1970, respectively.
+Shapiro received his S.B., S.M., E.E., and Ph.D. degrees in electrical engineering from MIT in 1967, 1968, 1969, and 1970, respectively.
 From 1970 to 1973, he was on the faculty of Case Western Reserve University.
 From 1973 to 1985, he was an associate professor of electrical engineering at MIT, and in 1985, he was promoted to professor of electrical engineering.
-He became the Julius A. Stratton Professor in 1999.
+He became a Julius A. Stratton Professor in 1999.

 From 1989 to 1999, Shapiro served as the associate department head of MIT's department of electrical engineering and computer science.
 He was appointed director of the Research Laboratory of Electronics in 2001.
 He is also a director of MIT's Optical and Quantum Communications Group.